Youngstown, Ohio: Historical

 The blow dealt to the community's industrial economy in the 1970s was slightly mitigated by the auto production plants in the metropolitan area.
 In the late 1980s, the Avanti, an automobile with a fiberglass body originally designed by Studebaker to compete with the Corvette, was manufactured in an industrial complex on Youngstown's Albert Street.
 This company moved away after just a few years.
-A mainstay of Youngstown's industrial economy has long been the GM Lordstown plant.
-The General Motors' Lordstown Assembly plant was the area's largest industrial employer.
+A mainstay of Youngstown's industrial economy had long been the General Motors Lordstown Assembly, which was the area's largest industrial employer in the decades following the decline of the steel industry.
 Once one of the nation's largest auto plants in terms of square feet, the Lordstown facility was home to production of the Chevrolet Impala, Vega, and Cavalier.
-It was expanded and retooled in 2002 with a new paint facility.
-However, this region was dealt another blow in early 2019 with the closing of Lordstown Assembly in March 2019.
+The Lordstown Assembly was shuttered in March 2019 and is currently owned by Foxconn.